September 6, 2017

 Canadian Wood Design Updates

 The latest releases of RISAFloor and RISA-3D include the following updates to wood design per the Canadian codes:

 Wood Wall Design

 RISA-3D v16 and RISAFloor v12 now offer design of wood walls per the Canadian wood design codes (CSA O86-09 and CSA O86-14).
 The design methodology is very much like the Segmented method used by the NDS design codes.

 - Design requires chords on each side of each full height panel.

 - Design assumes that the areas above and below openings have zero stiffness.
 Only full height piers are considered to resist loading.

-- Design of individual elements is as follows:
+Additionally, the design of individual panel elements is as follows: